Violet Carson: Death

 Carson died of heart failure on Boxing Day 1983 at the age of 85.
-She was cremated at Carleton Crematorium, Blackpool, and is commemorated at Bispham Parish Church in Blackpool.
+She was cremated in a private ceremony at Carleton Crematorium, Blackpool, on 4 January 1984, and is commemorated at Bispham Parish Church in Blackpool.

-A memorial service dedicated to Carson was held at Manchester Cathedral in January 1984 and was attended by several of her Coronation Street colleagues including William Roache (Ken Barlow).
+A memorial service dedicated to Carson was held at Manchester Cathedral on 28 February 1984, the same Cathedral where she was baptised and married.
+The service was attended by 500 people, as well as many of her Coronation Street colleagues including William Roache (Ken Barlow) and Granada Television president Lord Bernstein.
+Sir Charles Groves conducted the BBC Philharmonic Orchestra, including an arrangement of Carson's favourite song, "Cherry Ripe".

+Carson left £193,190 in her will, with bequests including to the Grand Theatre Trust in Blackpool, the Sharp Street Ragged School in Manchester, for whom she was the former president, and Friends of Manchester Cathedral.
+The residue of her estate went to her sister, Nellie Kelly.

 Honours

 Carson was made an Officer of the Order of the British Empire in 1965 and had a rose cultivar named after her ('Violet Carson', McGredy 1964).
 Wax statues of her are held at Madame Tussauds in London and Blackpool.
 She switched on the Blackpool Illuminations in 1961.

 Carson is commemorated by a blue plaque outside Granada Studios in Manchester, where she filmed the majority of her work as Ena Sharples.